clbustos/statsample/README.txt

   * Statsample::Vector: An extension of an array, with statistical methods like sum, mean and standard deviation
   * Statsample::Dataset: a group of Statsample::Vector, analog to a excel spreadsheet or a dataframe on R. The base of almost all operations on statsample.
   * Statsample::Multiset: multiple datasets with same fields and type of vectors
-* Anova module provides generic Statsample::Anova::OneWay and vector based Statsample::Anova::OneWayWithVectors
+* Anova module provides generic Statsample::Anova::OneWay and vector based Statsample::Anova::OneWayWithVectors.
+Also you can create contrast using Statsample::Anova::Contrast
 * Module Statsample::Bivariate provides covariance and pearson, spearman, point biserial, tau a, tau b, gamma, tetrachoric (see Bivariate::Tetrachoric) and polychoric (see Bivariate::Polychoric) correlations.
 Include methods to create correlation and covariance matrices
 * Multiple types of regression.
   * Simple Regression :  Statsample::Regression::Simple